Your details have been received

 In Thailand, cars have the steering wheel on the right (prior to 2014) and cars manufactured after then have the steering wheel on the left and drive on the left-hand side of the road.
 So the model of your car rentals will determine the side of the steering wheel location.

-Yes, an International Driver’s Permit (IDP) is a requirement, along with a valid domestic driving license from your home country.
+Yes, an International Driver’s License is a requirement, along with a valid domestic driving license from your home country.
+If you plan to drive a car in Thailand, you could also use a Thai driver’s license.

 Tourists can rent or drive a car in Thailand as long as they have a valid driver’s license in English from their country of origin, or hold a valid International driving license.
 Thailand cars drive on the left side of the road and speed limits are in kilometres per hour.